GEORGIA DYMOCK

 In 2025, I was awarded the ACS Studio Prize, and in 2024, I was selected for New Contemporaries and shortlisted for the Ingram Prize.
 My work has been shown internationally in London, New York, Miami, Mexico City, and Basel.
 My paintings are held in private collections as well as by the Museum Inima de Paula in Brazil.

-I regularly shift between digital and physical processes, building 3D models and digital illustrations to develop compositions.
-Moving between screen and canvas creates a dialogue where each medium informs the other.
-Working digitally allows me to explore unusual viewpoints, sometimes positioning the viewer in unfamiliar perspectives, creating constructed spaces that feel both tangible and uncanny.
+I regularly move between digital and physical processes, using 3D modelling and digital image-making to develop compositions before translating them into paint.
+This movement between screen and canvas creates a dialogue in which each medium informs the other.
+Digital tools allow me to construct psychologically charged spaces and choreograph relationships between figures, generating environments that feel simultaneously familiar, theatrical, and uncanny.

 B. 1998, Derbyshire